mattldawson/dts/docs/admin/deployment.md

 * The service and its supporting executables and configuration data are supplied by its Docker image
+* Configurable settings for the service are stored in environment variables that can be set in the Rancher 2 console
 * The DTS data directory (used for keeping track of ongoing tasks and for generating transfer manifests) resides on the NERSC Community File System (CFS) under `/global/cfs/cdirs/kbase/dts/`.
 This volume is visible to the service as `/data`, so the `DATA_DIRECTORY` environment variable should be set to `/data`.
+* The DTS manifest directory (used for writing transfer manifest files that get transferred to destination endpoints) also resides on the NERSC Community File System (CFS), but under `/global/cfs/cdirs/kbase/gsharing/dts/` so that it is accessible via a Globus endpoint.
+This volume is visible to the service as `/manifests`, so the `MANIFEST_DIRECTORY` environment variable should be set to `/manifests`.

 Let's walk through the process of updating and redeploying the DTS in Spin.

 ### 1. Update and Push a New Docker Image to Spin

-From within a clone of the [DTS git repo](https://github.com/kbase/dit), make sure the repo is up to date by typing `git pull` in the `main` branch.
+From within a clone of the [DTS GitHub repo](https://github.com/kbase/dts), make sure the repo is up to date by typing `git pull` in the `main` branch.

 Then, sitting in the top-level `dts` source folder of your `dts`, execute